Drunken Birds

-Drunken Birds (Les Oiseaux ivres) is a Canadian drama film, directed by Ivan Grbovic and released in 2021.
+Drunken Birds (Les Oiseaux ivres) is a 2021 Canadian drama film directed by Ivan Grbovic who co-wrote with Sara Mishara.
 The film stars Jorge Antonio Guerrero as Willy, a Mexican drug runner in a crime cartel who travels to Canada in search of his girlfriend Marlena (Yoshira Escárrega) after she disappears, and takes a job as a migrant worker on a farm in the Montérégie region.

 The film's cast also includes Hélène Florent, Claude Legault, Marine Johnson, Maxime Dumontier, Amaryllis Tremblay, Karl Walcott, Gilberto Barraza, and Normand D'Amour.

 The film premiered at the 2021 Toronto International Film Festival, in the Platform Prize program.
 The film was digitally and theatrically released in Canada is on October 15, 2021, by Les Films Opale.
-It was selected as the Canadian entry for the Best International Feature Film at the 94th Academy Awards.
+It was selected as the Canadian entry for the Best International Feature Film at the 94th Academy Awards, but it was not nominated.

 Synopsis

 Marlena is the young wife of a powerful wealthy man in Mexico, Willy is her secret lover.
 Fearing the worst, the lovers will flee separately in the hopes of finding each other in a safer place.
 Willy suspects that Marlena is hiding in Montreal, so he escapes to Quebec where he is hired as a seasonal worker at the Bécotte Farm.
 While friendships are being forged between foreign workers on the farm, a gap is growing between the Bécotte family members.
 Willy, unknowingly, will arouse the desire in Julie, the wife of the owner.
 The situation will not be without consequences for the group - especially for her estranged teenage daughter Léa, who soon finds herself exploited after running away in search of freedom.
 Willy is accused of a crime he did not commit, which sends a ripple effect through the lives of all, leading to an eventual redemption.